The image shows a Monkey Wrench technician checking the panel of a hybrid hot water heater.

 Hybrid water heaters need regular maintenance to prolong their lifespan and to avoid running into early problems.
 These issues can start small, but over time, lack of maintenance can cause bigger problems for your hybrid water heater, leaving you ready to “fix” your water heater with a sledgehammer.
 Yikes!

-We here at Monkey Wrench Plumbing, Heating & Air have worked with thousands of customers, and our technicians are trained and certified by some of the top water heater manufacturers.
+We here at Monkey Wrench Plumbing, Heating, Air & Electric have worked with thousands of customers, and our technicians are trained and certified by some of the top water heater manufacturers.
 We are experts when it comes to hybrid water heaters and how to protect them, and now, we want to share our knowledge with you.

 Tell-tale Signs For Hybrid Water Heater Maintenance